AO554/ThinkPad-T440-OpenCore/README.md

 - Kernel Panic into an Instant Reboot when attempting sleep, restart or Shutdown while External Display connected on one of the Docking Station Video Ports (DisplayPort, DVI, VGA)
 - No DisplayPort Audio when using the Docking Station DisplayPort

+# Keyboard Functions - Optional
+I've just started using a tool by the name of [ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant) which will work perfectly with this configuration, I have confirmed myself that the ``T440p`` Sample works with this, and feel like that while this isn't in my configuration it will be handy for you to have.

 # Credits to:
-- OpenCore Team - @acidanthera (Thanks guys!)
+- OpenCore Team - [@acidanthera](https://github.com/acidanthera) (Thanks guys!)
 - u/janos_litkei on Reddit (Thank you so much buddy)
-- Sniki (For the Inital 0.5.9 Configuration for the T440s)
+- [Sniki](https://github.com/Sniki) (For the Inital 0.5.9 Configuration for the T440s as Reference)